weeeBox/mobile-system-design/exercises/caching-library.md

 > **Candidate**: "I think a self-balancing tree with a custom item comparator should work."

 ## Follow-up Questions
 Some interviewers might ask follow-up questions that might change the original design and introduce new requirements.

+> **Interviewer**: "How would you change your design to support handling sensitive information?"
-_TBD_
+> **Candidate**: _TBD_

 ## Major Concerns and Trade-Offs
 _TBD_